andreafspeziale/motorway-challenge/README.md

 ![network](./docs/statics/network.png)

-In order to play with **Postman** as suggested in the next sections, the following data is available:
+The following data is available at `t0` in order to play with **Postman** as suggested in the next sections:

 - DeviceId: `e3ab8c16-78ef-47db-8e4f-d0173126ffe0`
 - NodeAId: `6cacc7e2-7f71-4240-a4d0-dddb189338df`
 - NodeBId: `76310119-0623-41e8-bb88-4a4e1597ce03`
 - NodeCId: `1f8642d8-7252-431d-b209-87ff535c692a`